 Line 2b.
-If "Yes" is checked on line 2a, list in column (i) the ten highest paid individuals or entities who were each to be compensated at least \$5,000 by the organization for professional fundraising services provided during the tax year.
+If "Yes" is checked on line 2a, list in column (i) the ten highest paid individuals or entities who were each to be compensated at least \$5,000 by the organization for professional fundraising services provided during the tax year, and the business address of each individual or entity.